 Global Compassion Initiative

-An innovative collaboration between the Global Health Academy and the Stanford Centre for Compassion and Altruism Research and Education.
+A new Initiative between the Global Health Academy, and the Stanford Centre for Compassion and Altruism Research and Education.

 The increasing recognition that many global and national challenges cannot be solved by expert intervention, but instead require different relational ways of working, has contributed to a renewed interest in some of the fundamental aspects of human existence, the way that people relate to each other and the glue that holds these relationships together.
 At the core of this is compassion.
 As a result, a discussion of compassion is permeating many domains of society, including academic disciplines, as a construct that is central to good relationships and as a tool that appears to improve well-being, partnership, safety and security.
 Lack of compassion in systems and in relationships has been identified as the cause of burn-out, distress, and dysfunctional services.